anuragco/Taptap-lightning-fast-command-line-tool-for-Deployment/README.md

 ## Site Management

-### Viewing Deployments
+### Viewing Deployments from Server
-Use `taptap --deploy-list` to see all your past deployments with their URLs and status.
+Use `taptap --deploy-list` to fetch all your past deployments from the remote server.
+You'll see each site's URL and inspection link.

+### Viewing Local Deployment Logs
+Use `taptap --logs` to review deployment history stored locally on your system.

 ### Previewing Before Deploy
-Use `taptap --preview` to test your site locally before pushing it live.
+Use `taptap --preview` to launch a local development server and test your site before deploying it live.

 ### Deleting Deployments
-Use `taptap --delete` to remove deployments you no longer need.
+Use `taptap --delete` to permanently remove a deployed site from the server.

+### Opening the Latest Deployment
+Use `taptap --open` to instantly open your most recent deployment in the default browser.

 ## Error Handling